MelonTennis/CI/README.md

 10 kinds of work, one not interesting, the other don't know how to do

-10 kinds of people, one know binary, the other don't ;)
+10 kinds of people, one knows binary, the other doesn't ;)

 ...I seem not like making more than 40 animations in one PPT \_(:з」∠)\_